USEPA/CIP-service/docs/flow_accumulation.md

-# Flow Accumuulation with Pour Point Capability
+# Flow Accumulation with Pour Point Capability

 NHDPlus is created through a combination of the National Hydrography Dataset, the Watershed Boundary Dataset and National Elevation datasets.
 A core product is the national flow direction grid from which various further datasets are created.
 CIP-service provides this raster coverage as an [optional dataset](../admin/jupyter/notebooks/setup/pg_restore_cipsrv_nhdplusgrid_h.ipynb).